Risk, returns & timeframes illustration

 How often are dividends paid?

 Most companies that pay dividends to their shareholders issue them quarterly, which is every three months.
-There are also a small number of dividend paying companies that pay annually or fortnightly.
+There are also a small number of dividend paying companies that pay annually or fortnightly, and some money market funds even pay weekly.

 The decision to announce - or declare - that dividends will be issued is made by a company’s board of directors.
 They agree on the cash amount of the dividend and the dividend payment date, as well as how often and when dividends are to be issued and which shareholders are entitled to receive them.